WeZZard/Gatsblog/content/_posts/2019-03-04-notes-on-implementation-of-gatsblog/index.md

 You might come up with "snapshot" -- which is a great feature in Jest.
-But some issues are caused by mismatched types or other mistakes can be eliminated by automatic language check.
-Thus those issues shall be prevented from those automatic checks.
+But some issues are caused by mismatched types or other mistakes can be eliminated by automatic grammar check which may be offered by the language itself.

 Moreover, how do you ensure your manually grabbed snapshot is correct?